mupplelabs/customapi/README.md

 This script adds a custom api to OneFS to provide customizable REST API endpoints such as:

-- isi_s3_setkey - and endpoint to set s3 access keys and secrets with custom values
+- auditviewer - programatic access to cluster protocol and config audit information
-- quotas - prefiltered quota management from non-system zones
+- isi_s3_setkey - an endpoint to set s3 access keys and secrets with custom values
 - sysctls - returns the values of a configurable set of sysctls
 - pass thru - non-filtered pass thru of system zone exclusive papi endpoints into a given access zone.